awslabs/project-lakechain/packages/cli/README.md

 ## Help

-After installing the CLI, you can run the `lakechain` command to list all of the commands it implements along with their description.
+After installing the CLI, you can run the `lkc` command to list all of the commands it implements along with their description.

 For each command that's implemented, you can also add the `--help` flag to get more information about a specific command.